ALMArchive/statecalc/README.md

 #### Unary Function

-After a number is entered, you can use any of the unary functions listed above and a result will be available on the answer property.
+After a number is entered and equal set to place it into the answer slot, you can use any of the unary functions listed above and a result will be available on the answer property.

 #### Binary Functions